Laryngeal paralysis: Signs, diagnosis and treatment.

 The larynx is known as the voice box.
 It consists of the vocal cords, which allow vocalization, and the cartilages that provide the semi-flexible structure of the larynx.
 The arytenoid cartilages form the structural “doors” of the larynx.
 The glottis is the doorway of the airway of the larynx through which air passes from the mouth into the windpipe and then into the lungs.

 There are two sets of muscles that attach to the arytenoid cartilages that control the larynx.
 One set of muscles serves to open the “doors” and the other set closes the “doors.”

 The epiglottis is a flap or valve that flips over the larynx during swallowing to help prevent aspiration of food or water into the windpipe.

-Signs of laryngeal paralysis are more apparent in humid, hot weather and include exercise intolerance, difficulty breathing in (inspiratory dyspnea), and raspy or noisy breathing sounds.
+Signs of laryngeal paralysis are more apparent in humid, hot weather and include exercise intolerance, difficulty breathing (inspiratory dyspnea), and raspy or noisy breathing sounds.

 In severe cases, exercise or excitement may cause a dog to develop a blue or gray color of the tongue or gums due to a lack of oxygen.
 Collapse and subsequent death may occur if the problem is untreated.

 Cats initially may display signs of hoarse purring, which may progress to exercise intolerance.

 In order to examine the larynx, your pet will be lightly anesthetized.
 As the pet breathes in and out, the function of the larynx is evaluated.
 When the dog breathes in, the negative pressure from the windpipe will pull the arytenoid cartilages together, thus compromising the size of the glottis.
 This is how a diagnosis of laryngeal paralysis is made.

 Additional testing may include a complete blood count, full chemistry profile, urinalysis, chest and neck x-rays, and a thyroid hormone profile.